What is the photon energy range which LCLS can provide and how long does it take to switch?

 What are the temporal characteristics of the X-ray pulse, including number of spikes, spike duration, peak power in each spike, and how does this vary with photon energy and peak current?

-We have also demonstrated sub-femtosecond pulses in the SXR and HXR range using advanced accelerator beam system and operational modes (XLEAP for SXR and non-linear compression for HXR).
-These capabilities will be recommissioned upon start-up of the accelerator in 2020 and may not be available at the very beginning of Run 18.
+We have also demonstrated sub-femtosecond pulses in the SXR and HXR range using advanced accelerator beam system and operational modes: XLEAP for SXR and non-linear compression for HXR.
+XLEAP has been recommissioned for SXR and HXR available but with testing pending on the new HXR undulator systems.

 What is the bandwidth of the X-ray pulse and to what extent can it be controlled?